hectorhernandezalfonso/ofertios_scraping/README.md

 Currently avaliable spiders:

-    olimpica_despensa - Recovery of all Olimpica products in the category jumbo_despensa - Recovery of all Jumbo products in the category
+    olimpica_spider - Recovery of all Olimpica products in the category jumbo_spider - Recovery of all Jumbo products in the category